haf/DotNetZip.Semverd/README.md

 ## Release Notes

+Mon, 6 Jan 2014 14:35 UTC+0100

+Released v1.9.2 to NuGet.
+This version is identical to the release candidate.

 Mon, 18 Nov 2013 20:53 UTC+0100

 Released v1.9.2-rc1 to NuGet.
 This version fixes the tmp-file bug and a lockup-